CERIT-SC/ZenPacks.zenoss.LinuxMonitor/README.md

   * all graph points are now stacked area
 * improved network interfaces monitoring
   * **NEW:** inherited community.cmd.linux.ifconfig supress error messages
+* improved IP service monitoring
+  * **NEW:** inherited community.cmd.linux.netstat_an
+  * do not model services listening on 127.* or ::1
+  * identify IPv6 protocols: tcp6, udp6

 ## Installation